kinguser981/clone-and-post/README.md

 With this Github action, you can clone and post or duplicate the repositories.

-repository could be from GitLab or Github. and add it to your account.
+repository could be from GitLab or Github. and you can add it to your account.